 When I kicked off my first spring break weekend, I had no idea that there would be a Saint Patty’s celebration in town.
 But soon after checking into the room, the host explained that we should be prepared for loud music, lots of traffic, drunk drivers, and crowded streets.

 When we arrived on Tybee Island at around 11AM the following day, people were already lined out on the streets in lawn chairs, and the traffic was bumper-to-bumper.
 It took us half an hour of circling around, before we finally grabbed a parking spot out of sheer luck.

 “Are you having a good time?” a lady asked me, while we made our way along the crowded sidewalk.
 She was covered in green decorations, and had a tiny leprechaun hat pinned to her hair.

 She laughed and nodded enthusiastically as if to say she knew that would be my answer.
 “Well, you don’t have to be Irish to enjoy yourself here, honey!”
 She then quoted her shirt, “If you aren’t Irish, fake it!”

-In one of my very first posts on this blog – The Antics of Ancestors – I shared a little of my family’s mixed heritage and the scandal that that mixing caused.
-More specifically I shared how my great-great-great grandparents had come to Jamaica on a boat from Ireland in the 1800s, never suspecting that their blood line was about to be changed forever.
+In The Antics of Ancestors, I shared a little of my family’s mixed heritage, and the scandal that that mixing caused.
+More specifically I shared how my great-great-great grandparents had come to Jamaica on a boat from Ireland in the 1800s after slavery ended, never suspecting that their blood line was about to be changed forever.